RADj375/QuantumPhone/README.md

-Sure, here is a possible Python algorithm for combining photonic black crystals, quantum fluid dynamics, and metamaterials:
+It is possible to create a Python algorithm for combining photonic black crystals, quantum fluid dynamics, and metamaterials:

 Python
 import numpy as np
 import scipy.constants as const